LawanGoud/Python-/README.md

 ## String Repetition - 2

 Given a word and a number N, write a program to print the given word, N number of times in a single line.

+## First Three Characters

+Write a program to read a single line of input and print the first three characters in it.